cscheid/cscheid.net/courses/fal16/cs444/assignment_3.md

-(Of course, the dataset I just used in the example above is not the same as the one you have, so the values for the tick marks, labels, etc. should all be different)
+(Of course, the dataset I just used in the example above is not the same as the one you have, so the values for the tick marks, labels, etc. should all be different).

+Some things you will need to consider:

+* margins for your axes, tick marks, and axis labels
+* try to pick good values for the tick marks, and a good number of
+  them: not too many, and not too few.